Google Sheets templates help you create better spreadsheets while saving you valuable time.

 Suppose your role requires you to analyze website traffic using Google Analytics.
 In that case, this template is a fantastic supplemental tool to pull that data into an organized report, saving you tons of time.
 Better still, you can use the dashboard template with Supermetrics Google Sheets add-on to monitor and analyze data from PPC, SEO, social media, and website analytics.

 This template makes the process of analyzing and reporting on paid traffic relatively seamless.
+The spreadsheet is split into Overview, 12-month Trends, and Medium Breakdown categories.
 It automatically collects data on your paid sources from Google Analytics and provides a clean chart with important information, including PPC’s percentage of goal conversions, total traffic, and bounce rate.

 You can also adjust it to compare different periods or different channels or segments.
 If you’re looking for a way to demonstrate paid’s influence on your business, this is the tool to do it.